 Type in your ancestor's name.

-If you haven't added memories to their profile before, you'll see the option to "Add New."
+• If you haven't added memories to their profile, you'll see the option to "Add New."
 Select that option.

-With this second option, you will need to click the button that says Attach to Family Tree and then find the person in your family tree before you can press the select button.
+• With this second option, you must click the button that says Attach to Family Tree and then find the person in your family tree before you can press the Select button.

-Once you've selected the applicable FamilySearch profile, that memory will appear in your ancestor's gallery.
+Once you select the applicable FamilySearch profile, that memory will appear in your ancestor's gallery.

 If a person in the photo is living, you will not see them tagged in the Person Box.
 However, if the person is still living but you added them to your private space, you will see them tagged in the photo.

-In this video, I briefly walk you through the steps for searching FamilySearch Memories for photos posted by others that relate to your ancestors.
+Let me walk you briefly through the steps for searching FamilySearch Memories for photos posted by others that relate to your ancestors.

 Yes, you can!

 Not every photo when you use the "Search text" option will relate to what you had in mind.
-For instance, when I typed in Aggie Bonfire, only one memory was really relevant.
-After that, however, I saw photos for people named Aggie and for bonfires in general.
+For instance, only one memory was relevant when I typed in Aggie Bonfire.
+After that, however, I saw photos of people named Aggie and of bonfires in general.

 If this happens to you, use the "Search by Topic Tag" option to be more specific.